mech/Notes/Command/git.md

 ## Amend

 After your commit, you realise the same file need some more modification, you can amend the previous commit.
+Only the previous commit and a new commit SHA will be produced.

 ```
 git add filename